ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

       * *I or Group Intensity*: Maximum intensity of a group.
 Better intensity leads to a higher rank.

-      * *dRT or RT difference*: Difference between expected RT and group mean RT.
+      * *dRT or RT difference*: Difference between expected retention time and group mean RT.

          * *Consider Retention Time*: Check the box to use formula (b) for group rank calculation.
 Formula (a) is used by default.